 1. How does CBSE now decide section capacity?

-The capacity is determined by built-up carpet area ranges, each linked to a maximum number of sections from Balvatika to Class XII.
+The capacity is determined by built-up area ranges, each linked to a maximum number of sections from Balvatika to Class XII.
+Also, the number of classrooms should be equal to the number of sections the school wants to run.

 2. Are sections calculated class-wise or for the entire school?